-French Classes Portland Spring 2014
+French Classes Portland Summer 2014

 This is a class for true beginners or for persons resuming their studies after a long period (and who did not have a significant foundation).
 The course covers greetings, introductions, nationalities and numbers, expressing preferences, "tu" vs. "vous" forms of address.